0-Eclipse-0/AttendanceHandler/README.md

 # AttendanceHandler
-GUI for parsing through student attendance data in the format of Lastname, Firstname, Time, Date
+Final project for CMSC 331: Principles of Programming Lanaguages with the purpose of parsing through and organizing student attendance data.